spwntch/nx-codux/README.md

 - `apps/`: Contains the applications in the workspace.
 - `libs/`: Contains the libraries in the workspace.
-- `.codux/`: Contains Codux specific configuration and setup files.
+- `codux/`: Contains Codux specific configuration and setup files.
+- `assets/`: This is where all static assets are stored.
+- `scripts/`: These are bash scripts used during build and deploy steps.
+An example is our webp script to minimize images.

 ## Configuration